datacamp-content-public/courses-displaying-text/chapter1.md

 `@instructions`
 Python uses the `print()` function to output information to the screen.
 Anything between the parenthesis will appear on the screen.
 Anything you add between the parenthesis is called _an argument_.
+When we want the computer output text, we must also use quotation marks surrounding out text like in the previous example.
+`"hi"`
 Try to print out your name in the windows below.
 The output should be in this format:
 `My name is _name_.`

 `@hint`
-You must write `print` in lower case and put and your
+You must write `print` in lower case and put and your argument between the parenthesis.

 `@pre_exercise_code`
 ```{python}